-Your healthcare provider may be able to tell you have adhesive capsulitis just by talking to you about your symptoms and watching you move.
-Your healthcare provider may press on parts of your shoulder to see what might be causing the pain.
+Your healthcare provider may be able to tell you have adhesive capsulitis just by talking to you about your symptoms and watching you move your shoulder.
+During an exam, your healthcare provider may press on parts of your shoulder to see what might be causing the pain.
 Your healthcare provider may also want to take an X-ray or do a magnetic resonance imaging (MRI) scan of your shoulder to look for other problems.

-Your healthcare provider will tell you about exercises you can do to help break up the scar tissue in your shoulder.
-You may need to see a physical therapist to help you with these exercises.
-You can try the exercises listed below at home, but remember to always follow your healthcare provider’s instructions.
+Your healthcare provider can teach you physical therapy exercises to help break up the scar tissue in your shoulder.
+They may refer you to a physical therapist to show you how to do the exercises.
+Many of the exercises can be done at home.

 Sometimes the exercises hurt, so your healthcare provider may give you something for the pain or to relax your muscles.
 This might include over-the-counter, anti-inflammatory medications, and/or steroid injections in your shoulder.
 Putting a heating pad or an ice pack on your shoulder for a few minutes before you do the exercise may help.
 Remember to warm up for 5 to 10 minutes before starting your exercises.
 Warm up by doing very gentle exercises and small movements with your shoulder.
 Warm up and stretch other parts of your body (neck, back, hands, and elbows), too.